Last Updated on: 07 Apr 2026

 MG Hector

 The MG Hector is a midsize SUV that comes in both 2 row and 3 row versions, the latter is called the Hector Plus.
-The MG Hector price ranges between โน11.99 lakh and โน19.49 lakh for the base-spec Petrol Style MT and top-spec Plus Petrol Savvy Pro 7 seat CVT variants, respectively.
-The MG Hector rivals the Tata Harrier, and Jeep Compass, while the 3-row MG Hector Plus rivals the Tata Safari, Hyundai Alcazar and the Mahindra XUV 7XO.
+The MG Hector price ranges between ₹11.99 lakh and ₹19.49 lakh for the base-spec Petrol Style MT and top-spec Plus Petrol Savvy Pro 7 seat CVT variants, respectively.
+The 2-row MG Hector rivals cars like the Hyundai Creta and Tata Harrier, amongst others, while the 3-row MG Hector Plus rivals models like the Tata Safari and Mahindra XUV 7XO.

 The MG Hector variants include 10 options, including Petrol Style MT, Petrol Select Pro MT, Petrol Smart Pro MT, Petrol Smart Pro CVT, Petrol Sharp Pro MT, Plus Petrol Sharp Pro 7 seat MT, Petrol Sharp Pro CVT, Plus Petrol Sharp Pro 7 seat CVT, Petrol Savvy Pro CVT, Plus Petrol Savvy Pro 7 seat CVT.
 In MG India lineup, the Hector slots between the Astor and Gloster.
-Among these, ex showroom prices of the 3-row MG Hector Plus start at โน17.29 lakh.
 The MG Hector engine option includes a single 143hp, 1.5-litre turbo-petrol unit.
 Meanwhile, the 170hp diesel engine is expected to be reintroduced soon.
-The MG Hector mileage range is 12.34 kmpl - 13.79 kmpl, depending upon the chosen powertrain option.
+The MG Hector mileage range is 12.34 kmpl - 13.79 kmpl, depending on the chosen powertrain.

 Key Highlights of the MG Hector